 I tend to have a loose 1 in 5 rule.
 I know I can’t say no to everything.
 I’ve also been a bit more inventive with the look and feel of the team celebration events I organise so that it works for everyone.
 Find me someone who doesn’t like a Champagne Breakfast 😉

-Full time Mum, Part-time Professional.
+Lucy – FlexCareers Community member, Full-time Mum, Part-time Professional.
 Career Support and Recruitment Practitioner, Business Operations Manager.
 Mastering the art of keeping lots of balls firmly in the air and service to a whole bunch of people around a 24hour clock.
-Coffee, Milo and wine is helping lots, not necessarily in that order.
+Coffee, Milo and wine are helping lots, not necessarily in that order.-->